Yang428/FEAST/README.md

 ## Evaluation on VOT16, VOT18 and VOT19 using Matlab R2016b
 We provide a [VOT Matlab toolkit](https://github.com/votchallenge/toolkit-legacy) integration for the FEAST tracker.
 There is the [tracker_FEAST.m](https://github.com/Yang428/FEAST/tree/master/pytracking/utils) Matlab file in the 'pytracking/utils', which can be connected with the toolkit.
 It uses the 'pytracking/vot_wrapper.py' script to integrate the tracker to the toolkit.

-## Evaluation on VOT2020 using Python Toolkit
+## Evaluation on VOT2020 and VOT2021 using Python Toolkit
 We provide a [VOT Python toolkit](https://github.com/votchallenge/toolkit) integration for the FEAST tracker.
 There is the [trackers.ini](https://github.com/Yang428/FEAST/tree/master/pytracking/utils) setting file in the 'pytracking/utils', which can be connected with the toolkit.
 It uses the 'pytracking/vot20_wrapper.py' script to integrate the tracker to the toolkit.
 ```
 cd pytracking/workspace_vot2020